-Apple earnings beat expectations as it sells pricier iPhones
+Apple's pricey iPhone X, subscriptions deliver earnings beat

 Apple’s biggest selling products do not yet face duties stemming from the U.S.-China trade disputes, but President Donald Trump has threatened hundreds of billions of further tariffs whose product categories have not yet been enumerated.

-But one of the categories potentially affected by tariffs is the Apple Watch, which is one of Apple’s growth drivers.
+One of the categories potentially affected by tariffs is the Apple Watch, which is one of Apple’s growth drivers.
 Maestri told Reuters that the company’s so-called “wearables” business - which includes the Apple Watch and its AirPods headphones, among other items - has generated $10 billion in sales in the past 10 quarters and saw sales increase 60 percent in the most recent quarter.

 “We are not able to catch up to demand yet and continue to add capacity for the AirPods,” Maestri said.